-Writing your artist statement is a rite of passage for artists.
+Writing your artist statement is a rite of passage.

-Because of that, I've developed this guide to help you write your statement.
+But I've got your back.
+I've developed this comprehensive guide to help you write your statement.

 Ask 100 people in the art community what they want in an artist statement and you’ll get 100 different answers.
 Here’s my definition:

 An artist statement is a written document that guides viewers to a better understanding of your artwork.

 My biases, reflected in that definition and the rest of this article, come from my background as an art historian and museum curator and educator, as well as more than two decades working with artists.

 You will never convince me that art speaks for itself.
 For as long as it's been around, art (perhaps yours) has been written about, scrutinized, and categorized by those I mentioned earlier: arts writers, critics, gallery dealers, and curators.
 You might occasionally like what others say about your art, but more than likely you will wish you had found the words for yourself in the first place.